SalvatoreAmaddio/DentistStudioApp/README.md

 # DentalStudioApp

 DentalStudioApp is a robust desktop application designed specifically for dental practices.
 Built with C# and WPF, it offers a seamless user experience and is supported by a reliable SQLite database to ensure efficient and secure management of patient records and dental services.
+This project was built using the **DesktopBusinessAppSharpBuilder** framework, which provides a solid foundation for developing business applications.

 ## Key Features and Functionalities